bodo-ai/Bodo/docs/source/file_io.rst

 Google Cloud Storage
 ~~~~~~~~~~~~~~~~~~~~
-Reading and writing :ref:`Parquet <aprquet-section>` files from and to Google Cloud is
+Reading and writing :ref:`Parquet <parquet-section>` files from and to Google Cloud is
 supported.

 The file path should start with ``gs://`` or ``gcs://``::